cockroachdb/docs/frequently-asked-questions.md

 ## Does Cockroach Labs offer a cloud database as a service?

-Not yet, and there are no known third-party vendors offering it as a service either at this time.
+Not yet, and there are no known third-party vendors offering it as a service at this time.

 **Have a question that wasn’t answered here?
 Visit our Github page or ask on our Google-Group, and someone will get back to you.**